Twitter disappoints again on user growth and views; shares drop

-SAN FRANCISCO (Reuters) - Twitter Inc reported lackluster user and usage growth for the second consecutive quarter on Tuesday, deepening investor concerns about its struggle to gain a mass following.
+SAN FRANCISCO (Reuters) - Twitter Inc on Tuesday reported 255 million monthly active users, up 5.8 percent from the previous quarter but not enough to satisfy investors increasingly concerned about its struggle to gain a mass following.

-Perhaps most worrying, the San Francisco-based company said its 255 million monthly users, on average, appeared to check the service less frequently than a year ago.
+The San Francisco-based company also said viewers refreshed their “timelines” - Twitter’s equivalent of Web page views - 157 billion times in the first quarter, slightly fewer than some analysts’ estimates.

-The results revealed slowing momentum at a company that exuberant investors just six months ago had argued could one day match Facebook Inc’s scale.
+The results revealed slowing momentum at a company that exuberant investors had once argued could match Facebook Inc’s scale.
 At its peak in December, Twitter enjoyed a $46 billion market capitalization on just $665 million of revenue in 2013, making it one of the world’s priciest stocks.

-But cracks began to show in February, when Twitter disclosed that user growth had fallen to its lowest rate in years, prompting Chief Executive Dick Costolo to promise tweaks to Twitter’s design.
+But cracks began to show in February, when Twitter Chief Executive Dick Costolo pledged to revive user growth after disclosing the rate had fallen to its lowest in years.
+Since then, Twitter’s stock has been trading at 40 percent below its peak.

 Expectations of Twitter growing into a communications utility that Facebook has become are “unrealistic and divorced from reality,” said Brian Wieser, an analyst at Pivotal Research.
 “Twitter is and will remain a niche medium, and a very powerful one.”

-On a conference call Tuesday, Costolo repeatedly told Wall Street analysts that tweets from the Academy Awards show in March have been viewed more than 3 billion times online and mentioned countless times more on radio and television shows.

-“Twitter - the platform - we believe is already incredibly mainstream,” Costolo said.
-The challenge, he added, was to convince the world to see the “value of the logged-in experience.”

-Although overshadowed by the usage figures, Twitter posted better-than-expected revenues of $250 million.
-The company, which has been steadily refining its targeting capabilities, also showed signs it is better able to present ads based on what it thinks each user would be interested in, and is thus able to command higher ad prices.
+The company, which has been steadily refining its targeting capabilities, shows signs that it is better able to present ads based on what it thinks each user would be interested in.

-Twitter said its advertising revenue per thousand timeline views, which measures the effectiveness of its ads, nearly doubled to $1.44 over the past year.
+Twitter said its advertising revenue per thousand timeline views, a metric that measures the effectiveness of its ads, nearly doubled to $1.44.

+The company posted better-than-expected quarterly revenue of $250 million, as its mobile ads drew more viewer responses.

 Excluding certain items, Twitter broke even against Wall Street expectations of a 3 cent per share loss.
 But the company said its net loss in absolute terms widened nearly fivefold to $132 million from $27 million a year ago.